joolstorrentecalo/gitlab-foss/doc/subscriptions/gitlab_com/index.md

 1. Select **Upgrade** on the relevant subscription card.
 1. Select the desired upgrade.
 1. Confirm the active form of payment, or add a new form of payment.
-1. Check the **I accept the Privacy Statement and Terms of Service** checkbox.
+1. Check the **I accept the Privacy Policy and Terms of Service** checkbox.
 1. Select **Confirm purchase**.

 When the purchase has been processed, you receive confirmation of your new subscription tier.